Local acyclicity in $p$-adic cohomology: Unipotence and base change for n -modules over relative Robba rings

 \begin{proposition} Suppose that $M$ is a finitely presented $\nabla$-module over $R^u_{K\weak{\bm{x}},\eta}$, such that $M_L$ is unipotent relative to $L$.
 Then $M$ is free, and admits a strongly unipotent basis relative to $K\weak{\bm{x}}$. \end{proposition}

 \begin{proof} As observed above, $M$ is projective; we will induct on the rank of $M$.
 If the rank is zero then there is nothing to prove.
-If the rank is $>0$, then we claim that $N=H_{\nabla_u}^0(M)$ is a non-zero free $\nabla$-module over $K\weak{\bm{x}}$, and the base change map
+If the rank is $>0$, we claim that the base change map

+is injective, and $H_{\nabla_u}^0(M)$ is non-zero.
+Both these claims may be verified after making a finite base extension $K\rightarrow K'$, we may therefore assume by Lemma \ref{lemma: stab free} that $M$ is stably free.